davis5790/bastion_host/README.md

 2. The second security group is attached to the EC2 instance hosting the internal application in the private subnet.
 This security group only allows SSH traffic originating from the bastion host.

+### Connectivity

+In this development setting we connect to our bastion host via SSH and a bastion host key pair.
+Once connected to the bastion host, we are able to ssh from the bastion host to our private instance via a separate key pair and the private ip of the instance hosting the internal app.